lyteword/chspurgeon-tod/volume-3/psalm-57.md

 **Verse 2.** Strange reasons.

-1\.The psalmist in the depth of distress, cries to God, because he is most high in glory.
+1\.
+The psalmist in the depth of distress, cries to God, because he is most high in glory.
 Surely this thought might well paralyse him with the fear of divine inaccessibility, but the soul quickened with suffering, sees through and beyond the metaphor, rejoices in the truth, "Though the Lord be high, yet hath he respect unto the lowly."

-2\.He cries to God for help, because God *is* performing all things for him.
+2\.
+He cries to God for help, because God *is* performing all things for him.
 Why urge him then?
 Prayer is the music to which "the mighty man of war" goes forth to battle. *R. A. G.*

 **Verse 3.** The saints comfort in adversity.

-1\.All contingencies are provided for: *He shall* (or will) *send.*
+1\.
+All contingencies are provided for: *He shall* (or will) *send.*

-2\.The highest resources are available: *from* heaven.
+2\.
+The highest resources are available: *from* heaven.

-3\.The worst foes will be overcome in the end: *him* that would swallow me up.
+3\.
+The worst foes will be overcome in the end: *him* that would swallow me up.

-4\.By the holiest means: *mercy and truth.
+4\.
+By the holiest means: *mercy and truth.
 R. A. G.*

 **Verse 3.** The celestial messengers.
 What they are.
 The certainty of their being sent.
 Their efficient operation.
 The grateful receiver.